 Most public transport in Prague will run reduced Sunday service and some train services will not run at all, so just double check your travel plans if you intend to travel during the holiday season.

-Allow plenty of extra time, both for the extended gaps in the service and also because there might be a queue for getting train tickets.
+Allow plenty of extra time, both for the extended gaps in the service and also because there might be a queue for getting train tickets, especially at Prague’s Main Train Station.

 Work